getindata/kedro-sagemaker/docs/source/03_quickstart.rst

 -  Docker installed
 -  Amazon Elastic Container Registry (`Amazon ECR <https://aws.amazon.com/ecr/>`__) repository created that the above role has read access and you have write access

+In this example, we will create a Kedro project, convert its pipeline into an AWS SageMaker pipeline using the ``kedro-sagemaker`` plugin, deploy it to SageMaker, and run it there.
+To enable this, we will package the project into a Docker image and push it to an AWS ECR repository.
+The project will read data from local files within the Docker container and store intermediate and final results in S3.
+When executed on SageMaker, the converted pipeline will run each node in separate containers.

 1. Prepare new virtual environment with Python >=3.9.
 Install the package

 .. code:: console